SuperSheep18/CMPUT404-assignment-webserver/README.md

 Contributors / Licensing
 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+See LICENSE for details.

 server.py contains contributions from: